What’s it like to be in counselling?

 Sometimes this results in a change in your perception of the event and therefore a change in the way you live your life.
 Sometimes it just puts past events into perspective.
 And sometimes it uncovers a well of unprocessed feelings that just need to be expressed.
 A counsellor is expecting any of these and is trained to deal with any response.

 The counselling relationship feels personal.
 However, it is not a personal relationship in the usual sense but stays within professional boundaries.
 It is the counsellor’s responsibility to ensure that.
-This therapeutic relationship is part of the therapeutic process, it is safe and bounded by professional conduct guidelines.
+This relationship is part of the therapeutic process, it is safe and bounded by professional guidelines.

 Is counselling confidential?

 Everything you discuss with me is confidential.
+Your identity is also confidential.
+I do not share information with anyone.

 However, bear in mind that I discuss my work with a supervisor.
 This is done without identifying details to protect your confidentiality.